Thinking About Taking Your Training Business 100% Online..?

 The Changing World of Online Health & Fitness

-As expected, the number of 100% Online Trainers is increasing.
+As expected, since the Covid 19 pandemic, the number of 100% Online Trainers is increasing.
 But, with mixed results.

 Some fit pros, health coaches and wellness consultants are enjoying great success with this model — while many others are experiencing nothing but “crickets.”